Constants of motion in stationary axisymmetric gravitational fields

+In the case $\kappa\neq0$, $\mu\neq0$, one may proceed in a similar way.
+However, upon substitution of the resulting expressions into $\eqref{eq:Kyzinhom}, \eqref{eq:Kzyinhom}$, we find that the two relations yield different results, unless $\mu=0$.
+Thus, since $K^{ij}$ must be symmetric, we are left with $\kappa\neq0$, $\mu=0$, and Eq. \eqref{eq:nohairquarticrecursion}, as the only viable possibility.
+This completes step (iii) of our prescribed procedure.

-The next step is to solve the second integrability condition \eqref{eq:IntegrabilityCondQuart3}.
+The next step is to solve the second integrability condition \eqref{eq:IntegrabilityCondQuart3} for a potential with moments given by Eq. \eqref{eq:nohairquarticrecursion}.
 However, substituting Eqs. \eqref{eq:PhiQuadrapole} and \eqref{eq:KijInhomSolution2D} into the condition \eqref{eq:IntegrabilityCondQuart3}, we find that the latter \textit{cannot be satisfied} except in the limit $b \rightarrow a$, whence the quartic invariant is reducible to the quadratic invariant of the previous section.

 We infer that \textit{there exists no stationary, axisymmetric, equatorially symmetric vacuum Newtonian potential that admits an independent nontrivial invariant quartic in the momenta}.
 That is, the only quartic invariants are trivial products of lower-order invariants.